D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q31:

-You develop a policy that will deny teh creation of any resource that does not have an environment tag with a value of either dev, qa, prod.
+You develop a policy that will deny the creation of any resource that does not have an environment tag with a value of either dev, qa, prod.

 You must ensure that only resources that support tagging are subject to thsi policy.

-Complete teh JSON policy template.
+Complete the JSON policy template.

 ```
 {